studio by artist Ruben Van Leer

 Artist Statement

-“My earliest memories are of making music at home, forming a live jam band with my family.
-From silence and chaos, a pulse would arise, and through listening something meaningful would grow—harmony the audience could feel as deeply as we did as brothers and sisters.
+“My earliest memories are of drumming in our family jam band.
+From silence a pulse would arise, and through listening, harmony would grow; a resonance the audience felt as we did as brothers and sisters.
 That sensation of shared emergence has never left me.
-It has become the ground of my artistic practice: to create spaces where resonance can appear between people, stories, and the unseen forces shaping our lives.
+It grounds my artistic practice: creating spaces where resonance appears between people, stories, and unseen forces shaping our lives.

-In Symmetry—a dance opera film shot at CERN’s Large Hadron Collider—colliding particles became a metaphor not for grand explanation, but for the dissolution of maps we habitually follow: an invitation to dwell in poetic resonance rather than scientific certainty.
-Later works, such as the live VR-performance Sacred Environment and the music theater piece The Bird of a Thousand Voices, do not seek to retell myths but to unravel them—presenting new threads where collective memory can breathe again, unprogrammed and re-inspired.
+In Symmetry—a dance opera film shot at CERN’s Large Hadron Collider—colliding particles became a metaphor not for explanation, but for the shattering of familiar maps, making room for poetic forms to emerge.
+Later works, such as the VR-performance Sacred Environment and the music theater piece The Bird of a Thousand Voices, do not retell myths but reawaken them, so collective memory may breathe again.

-Art does not exist to liberate others; it can only liberate itself from inherited stories of identity, concept, and division.
-In that clearing, intimacy with the world can emerge—organic, multidimensional, born through collaborative voices.
-Such art is not carved from intent or narrative, but arises in not-seeking, carrying a potency that cannot be forced.
+Art does not liberate others; it liberates itself from fixations of concept, identity, and division.
+In that clearing, intimacy with the world can arise; organic, multidimensional, born through collaborative voices.
+Such art is not carved from intent, but appears in not-seeking, carrying a potency that cannot be forced.

-In a time defined by acceleration and fragmentation, my invitation is simple yet radical: can we stand inside the unknowable, unscripting ourselves to listen again—to earth, to cosmos, to harmony, to each other—and in that listening, remember humility, freedom, and our shared life force?”
+In a time of acceleration and fragmentation, my invitation is simple yet radical: can we stand inside the unknowable, unscripting ourselves to listen again; to earth, to cosmos, to harmony, to each other, to the Self?
+And in that listening, remember humility, freedom, and our shared life force.“

 –Ruben Van Leer